madis/sandy/example/_posts/example.md

 slug: blogs

 # (Optional) Write a short (~150 characters) description of this featured tag.
-description:   <strong>This is sandy blog, and I will tell you everything about my country!</strong>
+description:   This is sandy blog, and I will tell you everything about my country!

 # (Optional) You can disable grouping posts by date.
 # no_groups: true